 Sobreestimar vs. sobrevalorar

-In the Spanish language, 'sobreestimar' and 'sobrevalorar' are often used interchangeably by many speakers to convey the act of valuing something or someone beyond its actual value or worth.
+In the Spanish language, sobreestimar and sobrevalorar are often used interchangeably by many speakers to convey the act of valuing something or someone beyond its actual value or worth.
 However, these terms have nuanced differences in usage and context that are important to distinguish.

 Sobreestimar

-'Sobreestimar' means to estimate something or someone as higher, more powerful, or more important than it actually is.
+B2Sobreestimar means to estimate something or someone as higher, more powerful, or more important than it actually is.
 It is often used in contexts involving calculations, expectations, or the assessment of capabilities and quantities.

 Podemos sobreestimar nuestra capacidad para completar el trabajo a tiempo.